 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments.
 The amendment in this update replaces the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses on instruments within its scope, including trade receivables.
 This update is intended to provide financial statement users with more decision-useful information about the expected credit losses.
-This ASU is effective for annual periods and interim periods for those annual periods beginning after December 15, 2018.
+This ASU is effective for annual periods and interim periods for those annual periods beginning after December 15, 2019.
+Entities may early adopt beginning after December 15, 2018.
 We are currently evaluating the impact of the adoption of ASU 2016-13 on our consolidated financial statements.